Keep these 5 things in mind as you navigate the Valentine's season:

 You can choose to make the occasion ultra luxe, and super special just for you.
 You can clean your house in your underthings, blasting your favorite tunes until your space feels like your very own heaven.
 You can pick out a recipe and cook for yourself, or order from a nearby restaurant and take yourself for a stroll to pick it up.
 You can binge whatever tv shows you want, listen to the songs you like on repeat, bathe in flower petals, buy yourself chocolates.
 You might just be the best Valentine you’ve ever had!

 Or, you can free yourself of whatever tiresome, unwritten societal obligations make you feel pressured to do anything on February 14th, and revel in that weightless feeling of shirking pointless expectations.
 Eat ramen.
 Don’t do your hair.
 Get some work done, or do some stuff that only matters to you.
 Don’t go out of your way to do anything special if you don’t feel like it!
-It’s Sunday!
+It’s just a Monday!

 2. Focus On Friends